Elementary students locked in ‘isolation room’ as discipline, administrator says - NewsBreak

 “I was only made aware of any concern on Friday, March 18,” Crandall said.
 “I can’t comment on something from years ago.”

-Crandall said the law firm had an attorney on site Wednesday to conduct interviews.
-The attorney was also on school district property Thursday.
+Crandall said the law firm had an attorney on-site Wednesday to conduct interviews.
+The attorney was also on school district property Thursday.‘They are hitchhikers’: Local vineyards concerned about invasive spotted lanternfly

 “We are not about hiding anything or trying to cover up anything,” Crandall said.
 “Student and staff safety is paramount, and we look forward to hearing the results so that if need be we can address any protocol or procedures as needed.”